jaidev12/Django-ToDo-App/README.md

 # Django-ToDo-App
-A web app built on the Django framework and PostgreSQL database to store ToDo lists.
+A web app built on the Django framework and SQLite database to store ToDo lists.
 In this user can create his/her todo list by adding items, cross the completed items, delete the completed items and can delete all the items.

 Technologies Used :